 CNC turning

-Turning is a material removal process from solid.
-According to the position of the tool, it is divided into:
+Turning is a process of removing material from a solid.
+According to the position of the tool, it is distinguished into:

-- External turning: machining of the external part of the piece
+• External turning: machining the external part of the piece

-- Internal turning: Machining the inside of a hollow workpiece
+• Internal turning: machining the internal part of a hollow piece

-The workpiece can also be eccentrically fixed to turn eccentric parts.
+The workpiece can also be eccentrically clamped for turning eccentric parts.

-This process has no particular contraindications, the limits are defined by the maximum measures that can be worked by numerically controlled machines.
+This process does not present any particular contraindications, the limits are defined by the maximum sizes that can be processed by numerically controlled machines.

 How you can use it